jupyterlab/jupyterlab/docs/source/user/interface.rst

 .. image:: images/interface_left.png
    :align: center
    :class: jp-screenshot
-   :alt: A screenshot of the primary JupyterLab sidebar a variety of files in the file browser
+   :alt: A screen shot of the primary JupyterLab sidebar a variety of files in the file browser

 .. _left-sidebar-toggle: